nuclia/nucliadb/docs/reference/role-based-security.md

 - READER
 - WRITER

-Roles are passed through the HTTP Header `X-NUCLIADB-ROLES` and writen in upper case.
+Roles are passed through the HTTP Header `X-NUCLIADB-ROLES` and written in upper case.
 Multiple roles can be sent appending them with semicolons, e.g., `X-NUCLIADB-ROLES: MANAGER;READER`.